knightjoel/zpark/index.md

 - `zpark_url`

+	The URL that Zabbix will use to reach the Zpark API.

 	The fully qualified URL to your Zpark bot.
 This will be highly dependent on how you configured nginx.
 Include the scheme (`http` or `https`), the FQDN (`www.domain.local`) and the URI (`/zpark`).

+	This URL needs to be reachable from the Zabbix server and can be different than the `ZPARK_SERVER_URL` config parameter if you're actively using different URLs for external vs internal communication to Zpark.

 	Example:
 	`zpark_url="https://www.your.domain/zpark"`

 - `zpark_api_token`

 	The Zpark API token.

 	Copy and paste the value of the `ZPARK_API_TOKEN` setting from the `app.cfg` file.

 	Example:
 	`zpark_api_token="e0c297f5....5l2j2"`